 You'll find these jewish triangle cookies in bakeries year-round regardless of faith or geography, and for good reason...they’re delicious!

-These hamantaschen also have orange zest to add a little bit of interest and freshness to the cookie (a microplane grater works well here.
-I also use the same microplane grater for my Lemon Curd and Orange Glazed Cranberry Bread recipes).
+Orange zest: Adds a bit of interest and freshness to the cookies.
+A microplane grater works well here (I also use the same microplane grater for my Lemon Curd and Orange Glazed Cranberry Bread recipes).

-For the hamantaschen filling, you can use your favorite flavor of jam or jelly, a canned filling (like prune or poppy seed), chocolate chips or chopped chocolate for a few suggestions.
+Filling: For the hamantaschen filling, you can use your favorite flavor of jam (my favorites are apricot and raspberry), a canned spread, chocolate, or whatever you choose.

 How to make hamantaschen cookies